-Alex has been a member of the Treasure Valley Community since 1971, raised two children and worked in the non-profit sector for over 20 years, including 3 years as IMA’s administrator starting in 2007.
-Since 2012, Alex has enjoyed working for Jannus, Inc., a diverse health and human services non-profit organization as a coordinator for the Retired and Senior Volunteer Program (RSVP) and Foster Grandparent Program (FGP).
+Alex has been a member of the Treasure Valley Community since 1971, raised two children and worked in the non-profit sector for over 20 years, including IMA’s administrator from 2007-2010 and 2015 to present.
+Since 2012, Alex has enjoyed working for Jannus, Inc., a diverse health and human services non-profit organization currently as volunteer coordinator for the Idaho Suicide Prevention Hotline.
+Alex passionately supports mediation as a primary option for dispute resolution.

 Jeanne Jackson-Heim, MBA, CPM

 Jeanne Jackson-Heim is an Area Manager for Progro Partners, LLC, a division of Olson's Greenhouse.
 Jeanne holds a Bachelor of Science degree in Education from the University of Wisconsin-Whitewater and a Master of Business Administration degree from Boise State University.
 She also completed a Graduate Certificate in Conflict Management at Boise State and is a Certified Professional Mediator.
 Jeanne is a Past President and Member Emeritus of the Association of Real Estate License Law Officials, as well as a member of the Dispute Resolution Section of the Idaho State Bar and the Dean's Council for the BSU School of Public Service.
 She maintains a private mediation practice and is an adjunct professor for the College of Southern Idaho.